kyungjae-lee/engineers-notebook/cpp-programming/polymorphism.md

   Trust t;
   display_account(t);
   ```
-  Whatever the object passed into the function `display_account()` is, the function will display only the `Account` part of the passed object.
+  > Whatever the object passed into the function `display_account()` is, the function will display only the `Account` part of the passed object.
+  >
+  > There is a way for C++ to ask the `Account` object being passed in what kind of account they are, and then depending on that, we can have `if...else` statements that call the appropriate display methods.
+That's a bad coding practice, and it also makes us program less abstractly since then we have to figure out what kind of object we have and then call its functions.
+  >

-  This is where the **run-time polymorphism** comes into play!
+  > $\to$ This is where the **run-time polymorphism** comes into play!

 * **A polymorphic example - dynamic binding**

+  Using `virtual` functions allow us to use run-time polymorphism when using base class pointers or references.